gtormiston/CV/README.md

 #### Brunel University (Sept 2004 to July 2008)
 *BSc (Hons) Industrial Design (2:1)*

-The Brunel approach to Product Design is extremely broad, covering theoretical engineering such as electronics, fluid dynamics, mechanics and mathematics, whilst also utilising creative and hands on skills such as problem solving, design, model making, CAD and more.
-I even studied a web design module, however was surprised to learn how out of date their education was!
+The Brunel approach to Product Design is extremely broad, covering theoretical engineering such as electronics, fluid dynamics, mechanics and mathematics, whilst also utilising creative and hands on skills such as problem solving, design, model making, CAD and more, even some web design.

 ## Reviews of my work